Registered Agent Specifically for the State of Illinois

 This topic will address the following questions:

-- What is the Illinois franchise tax and how is it calculated?
+- franchise tax: Why and how is it calculated?

 - Which method of calculations is good for my company?